swagger-model-validator/swagger-model-validator/readme.md

 You can also call the validation directly

 ```
-var validation = validator.validate(object, swaggerModel);
+var validation = validator.validate(object, swaggerModel, swaggerModels);
 ```

-will return the same validation results but requires the actual swagger model and not its name.
+will return the same validation results but requires the actual swagger model and not its name.  _The swaggerModels parameter is required if you want models referenced by the $ref keyword to be validated as well._

 ## License
 Copyright (c) 2014 Atlantis Healthcare Limited.